FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and Council Council - 18th February 2022.md

 different categories, and not all within Flood Zone A. The Senior Planner noted that any land

-that came in under Flood Zone C was already zoned as residential in the Draft Plan, but if it--- came in under Flood Zone A or B, it was considered high risk and the planning authority did
+that came in under Flood Zone C was already zoned as residential in the Draft Plan, but if it
+---
+came in under Flood Zone A or B, it was considered high risk and the planning authority did

 not consider it appropriate to zone a vulnerable use on these lands.